Police: Woman helped plan kidnapping of baby in California – KION546

 Another man, Baldomeo Sandoval, 37, was also arrested.
 Camarillo said Sandoval played a role in the kidnapping but gave no other details.

+The relationship among the three suspects was not disclosed “to maintain the integrity of the investigation,” Camarillo said.

-All three have been charged with kidnapping.
+All three have been charged with kidnapping and are scheduled to be arraigned Thursday.
 It was not immediately known if they have an attorney who can speak on their behalf.

+The baby’s father is incarcerated and police don’t believe he played a role in his child’s abduction, Camarillo said.